xxm3/decoder-alpha/TESTING.md

 - If you logs in with other users, you can see that Seamless.

 ### Seamless - Initiate raffle-type Seamless
-- go to /manageserver and add one of your servers
+- go to /dao and add one of your servers
-- go to "initiate seamless" and choose "raffle" for giveaway type
+- go to "initiate seamless" and choose "raffle" for giveaway type.
+Submit it, then Enter the raffle
 - now login with other users that have required roles in target server
 - you can see the created Seamless and click on "enter raffle"
 - Do this for several more users so that "users entered" can exceed "winning spots".
 This can be tested by manually adding rows in whitelistClaims table directly. ex.
 INSERT INTO whitelistClaims(id, createdAt, updatedAt, whitelist_id, user_id, state) VALUES('2b2e2668-ea75-4512-ad1e-8b83ec57d3d4', '2022-07-08 10:29:32', '2022-07-08 10:29:32', 'd501a370-3a55-4b8d-8673-ce3f76750083', '15dc1f47-05b5-4744-b679-1e23140ea139', 'REQUESTED')

-- Modify "expiration date" value in whitelistPartnerships table to already past date.
+- Modify "expiration date" value in whitelistPartnerships table to an already past date.
 This needs to be done because raffling can only occur after it is expired.
-Or you can comment out "expiration_date" filter at models.whitelists.findAll inside /raffleWhitelists endpoint
-- Run "http://localhost:5001/nft-discord-relay/us-central1/api/raffleWhitelists" on browser to simulate cron job
+- Run "http://localhost:5001/nft-discord-relay/us-central1/api/raffleWhitelists" on your browser to simulate cron job
-- Now for winners, roles are added to discords.
+- Now for winners, roles are added to the discord.
 For failed users, they are removed from the claims table
 - When you go to /seamless page, you can see notification and confetti in case you've won in the raffle.

 ### Seamless - Login with Twitter